cognitivepsychology/learn-tutorials/Contributing.md

 $ make push-to-streambed folder=web_app_tutorials
 ```

-where `web_app_tutorials` is an example of a content directory name.
+where "web_app_tutorials" is an example of a content directory name.

 If you made modifications in more than one content directory, run `$ make
 push-to-streambed` in sequence with the appropriate `folder` tag.